krjhnsn/krjhnsn.github.io/_posts/2018-07-07-data-input-output.md

 After reading in a file, it's usually a good idea to take a look at the first few rows using `head()` to check that we see some of the data we expect and that the data structure is intact.
 We can use `shape` to validate that the number of rows and columns in the resulting DataFrame matches what we expect from the source file.

 It's always a good idea to cleanse incoming data.
 There are quite a few possibilities for doing this depending on the type of data and the application.
 However, one option that I've found useful is to strip extra whitespace and newline characters using `strip()`.
 These sneaky extra characters can cause headaches when you're trying to join multiple datasets together or perform comparisons.
 In the example below, I use a `for` loop to iterate all the columns in the DataFrame and apply the `strip` function.
 Regex is also a useful tool for cleansing data.
-You can use regex replace unneeded characters or validate that a string of characters (e.g., a phone number) follows a certain format (e.g., 111-111-1111).
+You can use regex to replace unneeded characters or validate that a string of characters (e.g., a phone number) follows a certain format (e.g., 111-111-1111).

 Depending on your application you may want to replace missing (null) values.
 Pandas provides an easy way to do this with the `fillna()` function.
 Below I have replaced missing values with the text 'NA'.